Definition of

 Main features

-It can be said that the scientific method is based on systematic observations and measurements that make the development of hypotheses possible.
+It can be indicated that the scientific method is based on systematic observations and measurements that make the development of hypotheses possible.
 It is, therefore, a methodology that is considered valid for the production of knowledge.

 Other scientific revolutions